- Assistant Coach

-As an assistant in 2012, Miller helped the program to an historic win at the Big South Conference tournament, the first in program history.
-His expertise as produce the team’s highest on-base percentage and most RBIs in a season since 2008, as several players earned all-conference honors.
+Prior to joining the Hokies coaching staff, Miller spent three seasons as an assistant coach at Presbyterian.
+Miller helped the program to an historic win at the Big South Conference tournament, the first in program history.
+His expertise produced the team's highest on-base percentage and most RBIs in a season since 2008, as several players earned all-conference honors.

 Miller joined the Blue Hose after serving as assistant coach at Akron University.
 There he worked with the baseball program and coached outfielders, catchers and assisted with hitters.